pseudonative/web_app_kube/README.md

 ## Pre-requisites

 - AWS Account with necessary permissions.
-The cluster is created with assume rol prodfullaccess
+The cluster is created with assume rol prodfullaccess `aws eks --region us-east-1 update-kubeconfig --name webapp-kube`
 - profle has to be assumed to run Kubectl commands `alias prod='export AWS_PROFILE=prod'`
 - Terraform installed on your local machine.
 - Basic understanding of Terraform and AWS.